janelia-flyem/dvid-tileviewer/README.md

-dvid-tileviewer
+DVID Volume Viewer
 ===============

-Experimental repo for DVID multiscale2d viz using the open-source [OpenSeadragon](openseadragon.github.io) tile viewer.
+The DVID Volume Viewer is a javascript, browser based, tool for viewing the grayscale imagery and segmentation data within a repository.
+It leverages the [OpenSeadragon](openseadragon.github.io) tile viewer with some additional features specific to this data type.
+For example, the imagery data can be interrogated in the XY, XZ, and YZ cut planes.
+There is also an interface to allow quick navigation to any point in the 3D volume.
-Allows viewing in XY, XZ, and YZ cut planes.
+The intention is to facilitate quick investigation of the data without the need to install more complicated analysis tools.

 Dependencies
 ----